le-ander/MSc_Bioinfo-Experimental_Design/README.md

 # Experimental-Design ToDo

-# Important

-- gE3:
-  - Determine 2x gE3 mem use
-  - Work on scaling_gE3
-    - Ensure that different number of timepoints can exist for each model in gE3

-- Combine all parts together and test

 # Next steps

-- Make sure cudaSim works wit gE3 (Scott)

 - Reduce number of simulations before gE3 (gE1&2 as well?) and slice arrays more efficiently (gE2 as well?)
   - dataRef/Mod (N1); thetaRef (N2+N3); thetaMod (N2+N4)